nf-core/differentialabundance/docs/usage.md

 --gtf '[path to gtf file]'
 ```

 This is usually the easiest way to supply annotations for RNA-seq features.
 It should match the GTF used in nf-core/rnaseq if that workflow was used to produce the input expression matrix.
+Skip for MaxQuant.

 ### Annotation package identifiers for Affymetrix arrays